Compsilura concinnata: Life cycle

 C. concinnata is ovoviviparous.
 In a year, approximately 3–4 generations occur (multivoltine) with an adult life span of 5–22 days.
 The parasitoid's larvae typically survive winters within their hosts' larvae.
 As L. dispar overwinters as eggs, the fly parasitizes other hosts when overwintering.
 After mating has occurred, the adult female seeks host larvae.
-Afer finding a suitable host, she attaches to its back using her anal hooks, punctures the host's integument with a piercing structure on her abdomen, and injects a single larva into the host's midgut or body cavity.
+After finding a suitable host, she attaches to its back using her anal hooks, punctures the host's integument with a piercing structure on her abdomen, and injects a single larva into the host's midgut or body cavity.
 The female produces about 100 larvae.
 She will sometimes attack the same host multiple times.
 If she injects a larva directly into the host's body cavity, the larva migrates to the host's midgut, penetrates it, and undergoes three instars.
 The parasitoid remains a larva for 10–17 days until its host prepares to pupate, at which time it emerges from its host and pupates on another substrate or in or on soil.

 C. concinnata larvae typically kill their hosts in approximately 10 days.
 After emerging from a host, its white maggot forms a smooth, reddish brown case (a puparium) around itself.
 During the next stage of its life cycle, the larva molts into a pupa inside of the puparium.